 Commissioner of Oaths

 Commissioners of oaths are persons who are empowered under provincial or state legislation to administer and witness the swearing of oaths or solemn affirmations in the taking of an affidavit for any potential legal matter.
+They may also administer the oath for the taking of oral testimony.

 Commissioners of oaths are also empowered to witness any declaration as required under a statute.
 The person swearing an oath, making an affirmation or making a declaration is called a deponent or declarant.